trywilco/wilco-docs/docs/building-your-quest/conditions/text-contains-strings.md

 **Type**: Condition

-Checks if text contains one of possible strings.
+Checks if text contains one of possible strings (not case-sensitive).

 ## Params